 BDCHS became a reality in 2007, when the Charter application was approved by the Hillsborough County School Board.
 The school officially opened its doors in August of 2007, becoming the only traditional charter high school in the Tampa Bay area.
 The inaugural student body consisted of 183 students in grades 9-11.
 Grade 12 was added the following year.

 In 2008, BDCHS added athletics to its program.
 The school is now a full member of the Florida High School Athletic Association (FHSAA) and is eligible to participate in the State Championship Series in Class 2A District 10.
-BDCHS offers six sports, including volleyball, bowling, girls’ and boys’ basketball, softball and baseball.
-In just three years of competition and only one year of post-season eligibility, the school has earned two Class 2A District 10 Runner-up trophies, as well as one Regional Championship and a State Finals appearance by the baseball team.
+BDCHS offers eight sports, including volleyball, bowling, girls’ and boys’ basketball, softball, baseball, girls and boys soccer, tennis, and golf.
+In just three years of competition and only one year of post-season eligibility, the school has earned four Class 2A District 10 Runner-up trophies, as well as one Regional Championship and a State Finals appearance by the baseball team.